AraneaDev/accountant/docs/troubleshooting.md

 ## PHP Fatal error:  Maximum function nesting level of '512' reached, aborting!
 This error happens when a `Ledger` is being created for a `retrieved` event on a `User` model.
-It boils down to the `UserResolver`, retrieving a `User` record, which will fire a new `retrieved` event, leading to a new resolve cycle and so on.
+It boils down to the `UserResolver` retrieving a `User` record, which will fire a new `retrieved` event, always leading to a new resolve cycle.

 To avoid this, make sure the `User` model isn't configured to record on `retrieved` events, like so: